Frequently Asked Questions about the Master of Global Affairs

 What is the Master of Global Affairs?

 The Master of Global Affairs is a post-graduate, professional, full-time, two-year residential degree program within the University of Notre Dame’s new Keough School of Global Affairs.
+The program includes four semesters plus the summer between the first and second year.
 More about the Master of Global Affairs »

 What are the qualifications for admission?